CMiC Field - Checklists (Classic)

 Below is an outline of the rules regarding security and editing of checklists.

-• User can edit user’s own [pending checklist] or [submitted + not locked] without having Edit privilege
+Users can edit user’s own [pending checklist] or [submitted + not locked] without having 'Edit' privilege.

-• User with Edit privilege and Admin flag checked on user’s role can edit any checklist
+Users with 'Edit' privilege and 'Admin' box checked on user’s role can edit any checklist.

-• User with Edit privilege and without Admin flag checked on user’s role can edit any non-locked checklist
+Users with 'Edit' privilege and without 'Admin' box checked on user’s role can edit any non-locked checklist.

-• User can submit checklist if user can edit it (based on previous three rules) and unrestricted Field Security for Submit button
+Users can submit checklist if user can edit it (based on previous three rules) and unrestricted Field Security for [Submit] button.